 These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

 5.1.
-Investment property and development property valuation 🐼
+Investment property and investment property under development valuations 🔇

 Key audit matter description